 * Clinical workup is not done (for example, cancer is an incidental finding during surgery for another condition)

 * Grade checked "not applicable" on CAP Protocol (if available) and no other grade information is available

-**Note 5:** If there is only one grade available and it cannot be determined if it is clinical or pathological, assume it is a clinical grade and code appropriately per clinical grade categories for that site, and then code unknown (9) for pathological grade, and blank for Grade Post Therapy Clin (yc) and Grade Post Therapy Path (yp).
+**Note 6:** If there is only one grade available and it cannot be determined if it is clinical or pathological, assume it is a Grade Clinical and code appropriately per Grade Clinical categories for that site, and then code unknown (9) for Grade Pathological, and blank for Grade Post Therapy Clin (yc) and Grade Post Therapy Path (yp).

 G2: Moderately differentiated: includes adenoid cystic carcinoma without basaloid (solid) pattern